Middland on TwitterMy Tweets

 TagsArbor Day BFR Campus community campus wildlife CAPP Commencement drought ecology Emma Willard Facilities fall color flooding flowers geology GIS iTree job seeker Landscape landscape history McCullough native Outdoor Art Plant Pathology poem renga resume Reunion rocks snow snow removal storm report Tree Campus tree planting tree removal Trees twitter vandalism watering Weather weather station winter carnival winter term

-- Monday as of Dec.
-9 10:00 AM ESTMonday - Overcast with snow, then snow and rain in the afternoon.
-High of 37F with a windchill as low as 16F.
-Breezy.
-Winds from the SSE at 10 to 20 mph.
-Chance of snow 90% with accumulations up to 2 in. possible. […]
+- Thursday as of Mar.
+12 7:10 AM EDTThursday - Overcast with snow, then a chance of snow in the afternoon.
+High of 19F with a windchill as low as -8F.
+Windy.
+Winds from the NNW at 15 to 25 mph with gusts to 35 mph.
+Chance of snow 90% with accumulations up to 1 in. possible. […]

 Categories » Blooms

 There is another, better Dogwood in bloom right now on campus, a native.
 Pagoda Dogwood, Cornus alternifolia.
 There are a bunch planted by Starr/Axinn, and one nice one next to Old Chapel.
 I’ve got a great one at my house, read on… More

 We’ve got another plant in bloom on campus, and this one is worth driving past on your way to work.
 In front of Carr Hall, look for its large white blooms on a large shrub.
 For you plant geeks out there, it’s a Doublefile Viburnum, Viburnum plicatum var. tomentosum.